Field-driven transition from quantum spin liquid to magnetic order in triangular-lattice antiferromagnets: corrections

 These various contributions to the action can be represented diagrammatically in the frequency-momentum space $K=(-ik_0,\b{k})$ (Fig.~\ref{vacc_pol}).
 The non-interacting part of the action functional involves the bare propagators $[G_\Phi(K)]_{ab}= \langle a,K|\hat G_{\Phi}|b,K\rangle$ and $D_A(K)$ for Schwinger bosons and bond order-parameter fluctuations, respectively; they are expressed as

-which we denote by solid and wiggly lines, respectively [Fig.~\ref{vacc_pol}(a,b)].
+which we denote by solid and wiggly lines, respectively [Figures~\ref{vacc_pol}(a) and \ref{vacc_pol}(b)].
 The $1/N$ contribution from $\c{W}_\text{fluc}$ involves the three-point vertex $\langle K+P|\hat\Gamma^I|K\rangle = \Gamma^I(K+P,K)$ which corresponds to the decay of a bond-order-parameter fluctuation into a pair of Schwinger bosons [Fig.~\ref{vacc_pol}(c)].
-The explicit expression for $\Gamma^I$ is cumbersome and therefore relegated to App.~\ref{vertex}.
+The explicit expression for $\Gamma^I$ is cumbersome and therefore relegated to Appendix~\ref{vertex}.